top of page

 T

-TAXES: taxes are a compulsory transfer of private resources to the government.
-Often levied on worker income, business profits, certain transfers, general sales, or the sale of specific items only.
+TAXES: are a compulsory transfer of private resources to the government.
 Taxes are one potential source of income for the government.

 TRADE: is the exchange of goods and services.